Adeebrq/DoodleChain-CivicAuth-hackathon-/README.md

 VITE_FIREBASE_APP_ID=your_firebase_app_id
 REACT_APP_CIVIC_CLIENT_ID=your_civic_client_id
 ```
-🚨 **the firestore configuration requires custom logic implementation which is too big to include here, contact me for the code for this part, else use the live website**
+🚨 **The firestore configuration requires custom logic implementation which is too big to include here, contact me for the code for this part, else use the live website.**

 4. **Firestore setup**
 ```